hippo-digital/leeds-trinity-assessment-task/client/README.md

 If for any reason it's not possible to get to this stage, or you do not see this in the output, please ask for assistance.

+### Extra credit

+Why doesn't the solution work when you run it with `node index.js`?
+The `package.json` should give you a good idea why.
+With this in mind, would it be possible to run the solution without setting an environment variable at all?
+Could you figure out why we might prefer to do it this way?